 - Birth weight: 50-70 g,

-To avoid uncontrolled reproduction, we recommend to castrate the bear.
-An early castration makes it possible to keep a few from the beginning.
-Young animals exhibit social behavior more easily than adult animals.
+To avoid uncontrolled reproduction, we recommend that you castrate the bear.
+An early castration makes it possible to keep a couple from the beginning.
+Young animals display social behavior more easily than adult animals.

-Gender differences: the distance between the sexual opening and the anus is greater for the male than for the female.
+Gender differences: with the male, the distance between the genital opening and the anus is greater than with the female.

 Nutrition of the Chinchilla

-foli-herbivore: Multiple of green plants supplemented with carrots and vegetables.
-Give plenty of good quality hay as well as fresh drinking water every day.
+foli-herbivore: Multiple green plants supplemented with carrots and vegetables.
+Give plenty of good quality hay every day as well as fresh drinking water.
 Give branches to gnaw.

-Balanced long-life recipe: ChinchillaDream BASIC - supplemented during the growth phase with Juniors Extra Chinchilla & Degoe - covers the nutritional needs of chinchillas.
+Balanced long-life recipe: ChinchillaDream BASIC - supplemented with Juniors Extra Chinchilla & Degoe during the growing phase - covers the nutritional needs of chinchillas.

-Hay from nature-protected meadows and FreshGras Hay are characterized by a multitude of green plants and herbs (biodiversity).
-The long, good-looking stems ensure optimum tooth wear.
+Hay from nature conservation meadows and FreshGras Hay are characterized by a multitude of green plants and herbs (biodiversity).
+The long, handsome period stems ensure optimum tooth wear.